-It shall be the responsibility of each Service Manager or other Authorised Officer to ensure that all staff involved or likely to be involved in investigations receive a copy of the training document, and are aware of the requirements and implications of the Act.
+It shall be the responsibility of each Service Manager, or an Authorised Officer for that service, to ensure that all staff involved or likely to be involved in investigations, are adequately trained so as to be aware of the requirements and implications of the Act.

 It shall be the responsibility of the Senior Responsible Officer with the assistance of the RIPA Co-ordinating Officer to ensure that all relevant officers have received appropriate training and are aware of the requirements and implications of the Act.